-There is serious satisfaction to be found in keeping your car looking showroom fresh.
-Much of that includes washing and waxing your car to protect its finish on the outside, but — like your mother always said — its what’s on the inside that counts.
+There's serious satisfaction to be found in keeping your car looking showroom-fresh.
+Much of that includes washing and waxing your car to protect its finish on the outside, but — like your mother always said — it's what’s on the inside that counts.

 To help, we’ve broken down what you need to do, and everything you need to keep three common interior surfaces looking fresh and clean.